 - A technician will prick your child’s finger, or draw a sample from an arm vein to get a baseline blood sample.

-- A technician will then have your child drink the sweet lemon, orange, or cola flavor solution.
+- A technician will then have your child drink the sweet lemon-lime, orange, or fruit punch flavor solution.
 The solution needs to be finished within 5 minutes.
 Depending upon the doctor’s request, blood samples will be collected several times during the test by finger prick or from the vein.
 The technician can tell you how many blood samples will be taken and at what times.